 There are many types of Asian noodles available.
-Some of them are dry noodle, much like the Japanese instance noodle.
+Some of them are dry noodles, much like the Japanese instance noodle.
 Some are wet and is normally sold in wet market or supermarket with a relatively short shelf life.
-Some are so dry that it needs to be soak for two hours before it turns soft for the purpose of stir-frying.
+Some are so dry that it needs to soak for two hours before it turns soft for the purpose of stir-frying.
 It is important to understand how to deal with these noodles to succeed in Asian cooking.

 Regardless of the name of the Asian noodles, you can easily do your per-preparation for stir-frying by following the following simple rules:

-1. If the noodles are dry, not pliable at all in the form of a solid cake, boil it in hot water water until is soften.
+1. If the noodles are dry, not pliable at all in the form of a solid cake, boil it in hot water until is soften.

 2. If the noodles are moist and pliable, blanch in hot water for less than one minute.
 The noodle will turn soft.
-Some of these noodles contains lye water (alkaline water).
+Some of these noodles contain lye water (alkaline water).
 You need to remove it with plenty of water so that the residue alkaline taste will not be left in the noodles.

 3. If it is rice vermicelli (bee-hon or 米粉）, you need to soak it for at least for two hours before the vermicelli is soft enough for stir-frying.

 Once the noodles are soft enough, drain away from the excess water and it is ready to be used.
 However, the dry and wet noodles as mentioned above have to be used immediately after boiling/blanching, as they will turn soggy pretty fast.
 On the contrary, rice vermicelli can be kept for more than a week in the chiller if you drain off the water completely.